iagoleal/iagoleal.github.io/content/posts/shower-thoughts-averages.md

 Our solution will use the _probabilities_ of the outcomes to define an _inner product_ on the space of random variables.

+Now it's modeling time!
-Now it's time for modeling!
-But how can we embed the probabilistic structure into an inner product?
+How can we embed the probabilistic structure into an inner product?
 To have an inner product that somehow reflects the probabilities, we will ask that it satisfies some coherence conditions.